How to Apply

-We generally notify all applicants of their application decision by mid to late February.
-Due to the high volume of applications, if you need to inquire about the status of your application, please do so by email at email@example.com.
+Admission decisions are sent out on a rolling basis starting after the application deadline and we anticipate that all decisions will be sent out by the end of February.
+Due to the high volume of applications, if you need to inquire about the status of your application, please do so by email at firstname.lastname@example.org.
 Admitted students will receive an electronic copy of the official admissions letter as well as a personal contact (phone or email) from a member of the admissions committee.
 Applicants who are not admitted to the program will receive an electronic notification (email) to the email address supplied with the application.

 Visiting MIT Chemistry

 The department hosts a visiting weekend for admitted students in late March.
 More information about the weekend will be provided in the official letter of admission.

 Important Notice for Applicants From Outside the United States of America

 Before you apply to our PhD program, please be aware that:

 - Spoken and written fluency in English is extremely important.
 All of our students are required to teach, and therefore we cannot offer admission to students for whom we think communication in English will be a problem.
 Fluency is judged by both the verbal GRE score and the IELTS or TOEFL score.
 The minimum acceptable TOEFL score is 100 and the minimum acceptable IELTS band score is 7.0.
 We must receive official reports of any reported scores.